 Around 80% of Indonesia's emissions come from deforestation and the destruction of peat marshes, primarily to establish palm oil plantations.
 Virgin forest and palm oil plantations in Indonesia.
 (Photo: Elisabeth Brinch Sand/KLD).

 Indonesia is home to the world's third largest tropical rainforest which covers around 1 million km2.

 Indonesia produces the third highest greenhouse gas emissions in the world, when deforestation emissions are included.
 Around 80% of the emissions come from deforestation and converting extremely carbon-rich peat marshes to plantations.
 According to the authorities' estimate, Indonesia's total greenhouse gas emissions are expected to grow to almost 3 billion tons of CO2 by 2020, given a so-called 'business as usual' scenario.

 The establishment of palm oil plantations is a major factor behind deforestation in Indonesia.
 Rainforest is also felled to provide space for fast growing trees that can easily be turned into pulp for paper.
 Mining is another reason why the rainforest is disappearing.
 1 million hectares of forest disappear each year in Indonesia.

 It is calculated that a further 210,000 - 280,000 km2 of forest and peat marshes will be lost by 2030 because of increasing global demand for minerals, timber, paper and palm oil.
-This is a trend that Indonesia's government, under the leadership of President Susilo Bambang Yudhoyono, wants to turn around.
+This is a trend that Indonesia's government wants to turn around.

 Climate promises and forest partnership with Norway